SumaiaAlhemyari/ai201-project3-takemeter/planning.md

 - Stickied mod posts and weekly "Fun & Fancy Free" discussion threads
 - Posts under 200 characters (too short for reliable labeling)

 **Post format:** Each example consists of the post title concatenated with the post body, separated by a space.
-This matches the format produced by the collection scripts and is consistent with how the Colab notebook will tokenize the data.
+This matches the format produced by the collection scripts and is consistent with how the Colab will tokenize the data.

 ---